dldud/cstudy2016/README.md

 Hello how are you?
 Let me introduce myself
+I live in jeonju korea
-I am in my year of college
+I am in my third year of college
 I am 25 years

 Thank you for your help and cooperation in advance